Contents

 After finishing my bachelor’s degree and working a couple of months longer as a consultant, my long-term relationship ended abruptly, which hit me hard.
 I didn’t know what to do next or how to escape the pain.

 I only kept hearing from my inner self that I needed a change.
-Luckily, with the twelve accumulated years of experience, including my apprenticeship, I took a leap of faith by that time.
-Essentially to leave the default path, live in a foreign country, and experience the anxiety and fear of the unknown yet again.
-You know it will be challenging, but I also knew the most impactful learnings I had were from throwing myself into the unfamiliar.
+Luckily, with the twelve accumulated years of experience, including my apprenticeship, I took a leap of faith.
+I decided to leave the default path, live in a foreign country, and experience the anxiety and fear of the unknown yet again.
+I knew it wouldbe challenging, but I also knew the most impactful learnings I had were from throwing myself into the unfamiliar.
 It’s like an addiction.

 It was spontaneous, but as the Pathless Path would say: embracing uncertainty & discomfort.
-Also something I got a taste of in my three months in Australia.
-I thought: “If not now, when else would I do it”?.
+My three months in Australia taught me, “If not now, when else would I do it?”

 Travel is the only thing you buy that makes you richer—Anonymous